5 min read · Cost

 Key takeaways

-- Chapter 7A on majority of parcels
+- Chapter 7A applies on the majority of parcels and sets the assembly baseline

-- Upper communities approach Tahoe pricing
+- Upper-county communities approach Tahoe pricing as freeze considerations begin

 FAQ